elugens/hello-javascript/docs/browser-related-questions/browser-events/browser-events-doc.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The reason behind not using setAttribute for handlers is that attributes are always a string so that the function becomes a string instead of a function.
+  <div><strong>Interview Response:</strong> Using setAttribute for event handlers is not recommended because it treats the handler code as a string, leading to potential security risks and limited functionality compared to directly assigning a function as an event handler.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong> This will not work!<br /><br />